 In any discussion in psychology about marriage and relationship, truths are told.
 It is not one man’s effort because it is always a two-way street.
+Relationship expert Dr. John Gottman of The Gottman Institute says, “A good marriage must have a rich climate of positivity” and advises that we make “regular deposits” to our emotional bank accounts.”
 Both individuals in the relationship have their obligations to make things work.
 Both of them are equally responsible for their actions, words, and behavior towards one another.
 Though perhaps some couples experience an imbalance, it doesn’t mean one should stop compromising.

 The Significant Other Is Not Everything